 - We will appropriately monitor internet use on all school provided devices and networks.
-This is achieved by: - Physical monitoring in person supervision of all tech use in school. - Smoothwall monitoring logs reviewed daily, RM Tutor software to monitor screens in ICT Suites.
-Offsite access is not currently provided.
+This is achieved by: - Physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and active/pro-active technology monitoring services. systems, including offsite access. - All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and behaviour policies. - Where the concern relates to staff, it will be reported to the headteacher (or chair of governors if the concern relates to the headteacher), in line with our staff allegations policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services Via the Kent Integrated Children's Services Portal.

-- All users will be informed that use of our devices and networks can/will be monitored and that all monitoring is in line with data protection, human rights and privacy legislation. - If a concern is identified via our monitoring approaches: - Where the concern relates to pupils, it will be reported to the DSL and will be recorded and responded to in line with relevant policies, such as child protection, acceptable use, and relational policies. - Where the concern relates to staff, it will be reported to the DSL in the form of a Low Level Concern, or the headteacher (or chair of governors if the concern relates to the headteacher), depending on the severity of the concern, in line with our staff code of conduct/ child protection policy. - Where our monitoring approaches detect any immediate risk of harm or illegal activity, this will be reported as soon as possible to the appropriate agencies; including but not limited to, the emergency services via 999, Kent Police via 101, NCA-CEOP, LADO or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.
+6.3 Information Security and Access Management

-6.3 Information security and access management
+- West Borough Primary is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in acceptable use/GDPR policies - West Borough Primary will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - Lisa Edinburgh, a member of the senior leadership team and Carol Clubb, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.

-- Sevenoaks Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in the online safety and safer use of technology and social media policy. - Sevenoaks Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Kirsty Randall DSL, a member of the senior leadership team and Mr S Leigh, governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools.
+6.4 Remote/Online Learning

-6.4 Remote/Online learning
+- West Borough Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils and parents/carers will take place using school provided or approved communication channels; for example, school provided agreed systems : Teams - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL.

-- Sevenoaks Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements and any local/national guidance. - All communication with pupils and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and/or agreed systems: Microsoft 365. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and pupils will engage with remote teaching and learning in line with existing behaviour principles as set out in our school relational policy and staff code of conduct and Acceptable Use Policies - Staff and pupils will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP)
+- Staff and pupils will engage with remote teaching and learning in line with existing behaviour principles as set out in our school behaviour policy/code of conduct and Acceptable Use Policies. - Staff and pupils will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies.
+When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP)